 Communication will help assist the process so that you are only presented with the type of child you are holding out for.

-There are countless children who need forever homes, and your unconditional love is what they really need.
-This is about the children more than this is about the hopeful parents who want them.
+Countless children need forever homes, and your unconditional love is what they need.
+This is about the children more than it is about the hopeful parents who want them.

 Can You Choose the Gender of Your Adopted Child?